-The Young Fishing Fellows Program is AMCC’s most recent initiative in our ongoing effort to support Alaska’s next generation of fishermen as stewards, advocates, business owners and community leaders.
+The Young Fishing Fellows Program is an AMCC initiative in our steadfast commitment to Alaska’s next generation of fishermen as stewards, advocates, business owners and community leaders.

 The program works with community partner organizations to provide fellows with valuable learning, leadership and career-building opportunities in the following arenas:

 - Seafood markets

 Fellowships match the goals and needs of young fishermen today with host organizations engaged in fisheries-related projects.
 Fellowships are structured to provide opportunity, experience and support to young fishing leaders through mentorship, professional development and hands-on learning.
 In 2018-2019, AMCC will work with partner organizations to offer fellowships based in Homer, Juneau, Kodiak, and Anchorage.

 The Young Fishing Fellows Program is funded by the National Fish and Wildlife Foundation and the Edgerton Foundation.
 For inquiries about YFFP, please contact firstname.lastname@example.org